David Alan Mack: Solo work

 Mack's first solo project was the two-part SCE e-book novel Wildfire.
 His other SCE e-books are Failsafe and Small World.
 He next wrote the short stories "Waiting for G'Doh, or, How I Learned to Stop Moving and Hate People" for the anthology Star Trek: New Frontier: No Limits; and "Twilight's Wrath" for the anthology Star Trek: Tales of the Dominion War.

 Mack's first direct-to-paperback novels were a Star Trek: The Next Generation duology: A Time To Kill and A Time To Heal.
 Mack also wrote Harbinger, the first volume of the Star Trek: Vanguard novel series, which he co-developed with editor Marco Palmieri.

 His first non-Star Trek novel was the Wolverine spy-thriller Road of Bones, published in October 2006 by Pocket Books.
 His first original novel, The Calling, which he described as "a modern-day fantasy-thriller," was published in July 2009.

 Other work includes the Star Trek: New Frontier minipedia, the Starfleet Survival Guide, the Star Trek: Deep Space Nine post-finale novel Warpath, the Mirror Universe short novel The Sorrows of Empire (first published in 2007, with an expanded version scheduled for release in 2010), and the multi-series crossover trilogy Star Trek: Destiny.

 Subsequent books by Mack include Collateral Damage; More Beautiful Than Death, one of four novels based on the film Star Trek; and Zero Sum Game, a part of the Star Trek: Typhon Pact series following Star Trek: Destiny.

 In July 2019, Mack revealed that he had been hired by CBS to be a consultant on the Star Trek TV series Star Trek: Lower Decks and a second animated Trek series whose title he indicated was still "classified" at the time.
 TrekMovie.com noted that Nickelodeon was developing an animated Trek series.
 That series, Star Trek: Prodigy, premiered on that network on October 28, 2021.

+Mack has won the Scribe Award five times and in 2022 was elected Grandmaster of the International Association of Media Tie-In Writers.